 For the hike, you can park right across the street from E. H. Montgomery General Store.

-Some other attractions near Gold Hill are Reed Gold Mine (20 miles away in Midland), Tiger World (10 miles away in Rockwell), and North Carolina Transportation Museum (16 miles away in Spencer.)
+Some other attractions near Gold Hill are Reed Gold Mine (20 miles away in Midland) and North Carolina Transportation Museum (16 miles away in Spencer.)

 There are really two fairly distinct sections of the Gold Hill Rail Trail.
 There’s an out and back trail, roughly one mile long, through the woods, and there’s a trail that goes through Gold Hill Mines Historic Park and takes you past mine shafts, a powder house, a jail, an old steam engine and more.